-- 20. Nordiq Canada will have a comprehensive suite of dispute resolution policies that will include: - a) Discipline and Complaints Policy - b) Appeal Policy - c) Dispute Resolution Policy - d) Event Discipline Procedure - e) Whistleblower Policy - 21.
-Taken together, the suite of dispute resolution policies will include the following features: - a) An independent individual to whom complaints can be submitted - b) Sanctions for violations of conduct standards - c) Mechanism for suspension of individuals pending the conclusion of the process - d) Non-biased and experienced case managers, decision-makers and/or investigators - e) Protection from reprisal for submitting complaints

-- Anonymity for the complainant in cases of whistleblowers, to the maximum extent possible - g) Independence of appeal procedures, when appeals are permitted - h) Opportunity for alternative dispute resolution - i) Investigations of complaints as circumstances merit - j) In-event discipline procedures (when an event does not have its own disciplinary procedures)
+- 15. Nordiq Canada and its Members have and will maintain a comprehensive suite of dispute resolution policies that will include:

+- a) Discipline and Complaints Policy

+- b) Dispute Resolution and Appeal Policy

+- c) Event Discipline Procedure

+16. Taken together, the suite of dispute resolution policies will include the following features:

+- a) An independent individual to whom complaints can be submitted - b) Information regarding the mechanism to report alleged breaches of the UCCMS by UCCMS Participants to the OSIC - c) Sanctions for violations of conduct standards - d) Mechanism for provisional suspension of individuals pending the conclusion of the process - e) Non-biased and experienced case managers, decision-makers and/or investigators - f) Protection from reprisal for submitting complaints - g) Independence of appeal procedures, when appeals are permitted - h) Opportunity for alternative dispute resolution - i) Investigations of complaints as circumstances merit - j) In-event discipline procedures (when an event does not have its own disciplinary procedures)